davassi/substrate-coin-flipper/README.md

 # substrate-coin-flipper

-Project to learn how to create a substrate node by developing a custom Pallet that creates, flips and tosses a coin.
+*Substrate-coin-flipper* is a project to learn how to create a substrate node by developing a custom Pallet that creates, flips and tosses a coin.

 Why a coin flipper?
 It's a [common smart contract example](https://github.com/paritytech/ink-playgroung-flipper/blob/main/lib.rs) rewritten for Substrate, with logic to flip a coin at random and lots of testing.